reid/upstage/README.md

 a fine example of what's possible.

 Both of these talks used the APIs described below to extend Upstage.

-## Quick Start

-This repository includes `index.html` as a starting point.
-Copy the `build` directory and `index.html` to your own workspace and get writing.

-You may also be interested in generating HTML from a template language.
-An example using [Jade][] is provided at `index.jade`.
-(This is how I write my slides.)
-To use the example, copy `*.jade` and `package.json` to your own workspace, run `npm install` to install the Jade compiler, then run `npm run build` or `npm run watch` to build your presentation.

 ## Themes